Financial Aid Programs

 In Scholarships you will find information on:

-• How LMU coordinates scholarships received from private organizations with your financial aid award
+• How LMU coordinates scholarships received from private organizations with your financial aid offer

 • Procedures to use scholarships received from private organizations to meet LMU expenses with Student Accounts